NamSuJi/mfc/README.md

 ## MFC class in 2019
 ### by Nam

-* test
-1. I am happy
+* MFC = Microsoft Foundation Class